ExecutivePro User Guide

 - If you have already installed Java, check that you have Java version

-from here. - Create a folder on your computer that you want to use as the main folder for ExecutivePro and move
+- Create a folder on your computer that you want to use as the main folder for ExecutivePro and move ExecutivePro.jarto that folder.
+For example, we create atestfolder on our Desktop.

 Starting ExecutivePro